 About

 Canterbury Stables Riding Lessons offers riding lessons in dressage, hunter/jumper, and hunt seat riding.
-The program also provides boarding, training, and clinics for riders using the lesson horses and facilities.
+The program also offers boarding, training, and clinics for riders who want structured time with horses and instruction in these disciplines.

 • Schedule: Lesson hours Tuesday–Sunday, 8 a.m.–5 p.m.